 Can Home Sellers List on Zillow without MLS?

 Yes, home sellers can list their property on Zillow without paying any realtor fees.
-However, only a small percentage of people can close the deal themselves this way.
+However, only a small percentage of people can close the deal themselves this way, also MLS uses a lot of acronyms that you may not be familiar with.
 Over 60 percent of home sellers try to list their houses themselves on Zillow to save realtor’s fees or commissions, only a few of them end up sealing the deal.

 Partnering with a flat fee agent can help home sellers save money, but also receive the benefits of an MLS listing.